Page last updated: June 2022

 - Terms and conditions of purchase and associated purchasing documentation forbidding the use of modern slavery practices are adopted by their business with the right to terminate a relationship with a supplier if issues of non-compliance are discovered and/or non-compliance is not addressed in a timely manner.

-- Ensuring the Ultra Supplier Code of Conduct is issued to all suppliers, contractors, and business partners at the outset of the business relationship and reinforced frequently thereafter (the Ultra Supplier Code of Conduct will be published by the end of 2021).
+- Ensuring the Ultra global Supplier Code of Conduct is issued to all suppliers, contractors, and business partners at the outset of the business relationship and reinforced frequently thereafter.

-- When conducting audits or visits at supplier sites
+- Conducting audits or visits to supplier sites

 Global ONE Ultra Procurement and the UK Procurement Council provide advice, guidance, and training to teams with direct responsibility for supply chains.
-In addition, our UK Procurement teams in each business have been made aware of the Home Office Modern Slavery Awareness and Victim Identification Guidance.
+Our UK Procurement teams in each business are aware of the Home Office Modern Slavery Awareness and Victim Identification Guidance and the matter is a fixed agenda item at regular UK Procurement Council meetings.

-- Review of the terms and conditions and purchasing documentation with suppliers
+- Review of the commercial terms and conditions and purchasing documentation.

 - Recording and monitoring modern slavery incidents (if any) within Ultra’s supply chains and, where necessary, developing corrective measures.